Sometimes the simplest Memorial Day celebrations are the best.

-ARUNDEL – Memorial Day means a variety of distinct and often contrasting things to people across the state and across the country.
+ARUNDEL – Memorial Day means a variety of distinct and often contrasting events to people across the state and across the country.
 For some of the residents of Arundel, Maine, the Sunday before Memorial Day begins not with a parade, not with a barbecue, or even with the promise of a round of golf.

 For these people, the day begins with a ceremony to remember those from this small town who served their country.
 Officer, enlisted, male or female – it matters little.
 What matters most is the pride these residents have for those who have left their home and entered military service.
 Some of these young men and women never had a chance to return to their homes and families.